electron/electron/docs/tutorial/electron-versioning.md

 | Chromium version updates        |                                    | fix-related chromium patches  |

-Note that most chromium updates will be considered breaking.
+Note that most Chromium updates will be considered breaking.
 Fixes that can be backported will likely be cherry-picked as patches.

 # Stabilization Branches